Nampa man charged with manslaughter, DUI in deadly crash

 The collision happened just after 12:30 a.m. at the intersection of 11th Avenue South and 2nd Street South in Canyon County.

-According to Idaho State Police, a 33-year-old from Nampa was headed south on 11th when he ran the red light at "a high rate of speed."
-The pickup truck smashed into a westbound Subaru BRZ in the intersection.
+According to Idaho State Police, 33-year-old Joshua R. Reyes of Nampa was headed south on 11th when he ran the red light at "a high rate of speed."
+His pickup truck smashed into a westbound Subaru BRZ in the intersection.

 The driver of the Subaru, a 44-year-old man from Nampa, was killed in the collision.
 The impact of the crash pushed both vehicles off the road and into a nearby parking lot.

+Reyes was taken into custody at the scene and booked into the Canyon County Jail on suspicion of felony vehicular manslaughter and three misdemeanors -- carrying a concealed weapon under the influence, possession of a controlled substance and possession of drug paraphernalia.

-Idaho State Police has not released the identity of either the man who was killed or the man arrested.
-Both drivers were wearing seatbelts, police say.
+ISP has not released the identity of the man who was killed.

 KTVB is working to gather more information, check back for details.